 ● TTL (Time-to-Live): The TTL field in the IP header is decremented at each hop, and if it reaches zero, the packet is discarded.

-● Hold-down Timers: Prevents a router from accepting new routes for a certain period after a route has been invalidated.
+● Hold-down Timers: Prevent a router from accepting new routes for a certain period after a route has been invalidated.

 An ACL (Access Control List) is used to filter traffic entering or leaving a network based on IP addresses, protocols, or port numbers.
 It is a set of rules applied to routers or firewalls to control traffic flow.
 ACLs enhance network security by allowing or denying traffic based on criteria such as source/destination IP addresses, protocol type (TCP, UDP), and port numbers (e.g., HTTP, FTP).
 There are two types of ACLs: